LRT Line 1 (Metro Manila): Rolling stock

-The line's fleet is being modernized to cope with increasing numbers of passengers.
-In the initial phase of its capacity expansion program completed in 1999, the line's seven four-car second-generation trains were commissioned providing an increased train capacity of 1,358 passengers while the original two-car trains capable of holding 748 passengers were transformed into three-car trains with room for 1,122.
-As part of the second phase of expansion, twelve new trains made in Japan by Kinki Sharyo and Nippon Sharyo were purchased in 2005 and were introduced in December 2006, providing a capacity of 1,388 passengers.
-The fourth-generation trains, ordered in 2017 with Japanese funding for the south extension project to replace the first-generation trains, have not been in use due to defects found in most of the new trains.
+Since 1999, the line's fleet has been modernized to cope with increasing numbers of passengers.
+In that year, seven four-car second-generation trains from Hyundai Precision were commissioned, providing an increased train capacity of 1,358 passengers while the original two-car trains capable of holding 748 passengers were transformed into three-car trains with room for 1,122.
+In 2006, twelve new trains made in Japan by Kinki Sharyo and Nippon Sharyo were commissioned, providing a capacity of 1,388 passengers.
+The fourth-generation trains, ordered in 2017 to replace the first-generation trains, were delivered in batches from 2021 to 2022 before entering revenue service on July 20, 2023.

 Prior to 1999, the first-generation trains were notorious for its lack of air conditioning, relying instead on forced-air roof ventilation for cooling.
-This however resulted in hot and stuffy rides.
+This, however, resulted in hot and stuffy rides.
 Although the entry of the second-generation trains in 1999 marked the introduction of air-conditioned trains in the line, the problem was fully addressed after a preparatory rehabilitation program completed in 2001 allowed the installation of air conditioners to the older rolling stock in 2004.

 LRMC has also built an in-house laboratory for production, manufacturing, fabrication and repair of train parts that are no longer available in the market.

 The Passenger Assist Railway Display System, a passenger information system powered by LCD screens installed near the ceiling of the train that shows news, advertisements, current train location, arrivals and station layouts, are already installed in the third-generation trains, along with the trains of Line 2 and the first-generation trains of Line 3.
+By 2023, these units were discreetly removed and, prior to removal, were no longer operating.

 Depot

-The line maintains an at-grade depot in Baclaran, Pasay.
+The line maintains an at-grade depot in Pasay, near Baclaran, Parañaque.
 It serves as the center of the operations and maintenance of the line.
 It is connected to the mainline through a spur line.
 Before its expansion, the depot had a capacity of 145 light rail vehicles and an area of 6.4 ha.
 It was expanded to an area of 10.6 ha to accommodate 197 vehicles, with Shimizu Corporation and First Balfour implementing the project.
 Expansion works were completed after the depot was inaugurated on February 23, 2022.

-A satellite depot is being constructed in Zapote as part of the line’s south extension project.
-When completed, the satellite depot will handle 72 light rail vehicles.
+A satellite depot is being constructed in Zapote V, Bacoor, Cavite as part of the line's south extension project.
+When completed, the satellite depot will handle 72 light rail vehicles and is also the location of the namesake station.